strudel0209/document-analysis-questionnaire-system/README_optimized.md

 ## Key Improvements

 ### 1. Optimized Token Usage
-- **Chunk strategies and embedd chunks**
-    - chunk the document in chunks of 500 char with 50 overlapping chars
-    - embedd using `text-embedding-ada-002`
-- **Shared Context for Related Questions:**
+- **Controlled Document Chunking:**
+  - Document chunks are truncated to a maximum defined size (e.g., 1500 characters) with limits on the number of chunks processed per call.
+  - This approach reduces the amount of token consumption per API call.
+- **Efficient Embedding Operations:**
-  - Introduced a mechanism to group related questions and reuse document chunks, reducing redundant embedding calls.
+  - By restricting the number of documents processed (e.g., to a maximum of 10) and reducing per-document chunks, redundant embedding calls are minimized.
-  - Cached relevant document chunks for subsequent questions in the same group.

 ### 2. Streamlined Agent Interactions
-- **Simplified Agent Setup:**
-  - Created a single combined agent (`AgentGroupChat`) for complex questions, reducing the overhead of managing multiple agents.
+- **Fresh Chat Instances Per Question:**
+  - Instead of attempting to reset existing agent chats (which can lead to state issues), a fresh chat instance is created for each question or question group.
+  - This approach avoids errors such as "Unable to proceed while another agent is active" and ensures a clean state with each interaction.
+- **Limited Iterations:**
-  - Limited the number of iterations for agent responses to save tokens.
+  - The number of conversation iterations is limited (e.g., to 3) to further reduce token usage.
-- **Improved Validation Process:**
-  - Enhanced the `Validator` agent to provide concise feedback and validate answers in fewer steps.
+- **Simplified and Concise Prompts:**
+  - Prompts for the agents have been shortened and made more direct to minimize unnecessary token consumption.

 ### 3. Enhanced Context Sharing
 - **Grouped Questions:**
-  - Grouped related questions based on field names to share context and avoid redundant processing.
-  - Used shared context to answer multiple questions efficiently.
-- **Efficient Document Chunking:**
-  - Cached document chunks for reuse across related questions, reducing the need for repeated document retrieval and embedding generation.
+  - Related questions are grouped using a dedicated mechanism (via the `group_related_questions` function) which allows sharing of context and relevant document chunks.
+  - This reduces redundant processing since similar questions reuse document retrieval results.
+- **Minimized Reset Overhead:**
+  - Instead of resetting chats repeatedly, new agent chats are instantiated per question group, leading to cleaner and more reliable state management.

 ## Updated Architecture

+The updated architecture diagram is shown below:

+![Optimized Architecture Diagram](optimized_architecture.jpg)

 The updated architecture focuses on efficient token usage, streamlined agent interactions, and embedding-based document processing.
-Below is a diagram illustrating the optimized approach:

-![Optimized Architecture Diagram](optimized_architecture.jpg)

-### Key Changes in the Architecture
+Key elements include:

 1. **Document Embedding Process:**
-   - Documents are chunked into smaller sections (500 characters with 50 overlapping characters).
+   - Documents are chunked with strict limits on size and number.
-   - Each chunk is embedded using the `text-embedding-ada-002` model.
-   - Embeddings are cached and reused for related questions to reduce redundant processing.
+   - Embeddings are generated once and reused for related questions, reducing redundant operations.

-2. **Combined Agent for Complex Questions:**
+2. **Dynamic Agent Chat Creation:**
-   - A single `AgentGroupChat` is used for complex questions.
-   - Includes two sub-agents:
-     - **Financial Expert Agent:** Extracts and formats answers based on the provided context.
-     - **Validator Agent:** Validates the answers for accuracy and formatting.
-   - Reduces the overhead of managing multiple specialized agents.

-3. **Document Retriever Agent:**
-   - Retrieves relevant document chunks based on the embeddings.
-   - Uses cached embeddings to improve efficiency and reduce token usage.
+   - A fresh agent chat (`AgentGroupChat`) is created for each question or group of related questions instead of attempting internal resets.
+   - This design choice simplifies state handling and avoids errors during chat resets.

-4. **Shared Context for Related Questions:**
+3. **Shared Context for Related Questions:**
-   - Groups related questions to share context and avoid redundant processing.
+   - Grouping related questions ensures that context and document chunks are effectively reused, minimizing the need for repeated token-intensive operations.
-   - Uses cached document chunks for subsequent questions in the same group.

 ## Benefits of the Optimized System
-- **Reduced Costs:**
+- **Reduced Operational Costs:**
-  - Lower token usage leads to reduced operational costs.
+  - Lower token usage translates to lower costs.
 - **Improved Efficiency:**
-  - Faster response times due to shared context and streamlined agent interactions.
+  - Quick response times are achieved by limiting iterations and ensuring each agent operates within a clean state.
+- **Enhanced Reliability:**
+  - Fresh chat instantiation avoids reset-related errors and state conflicts.
 - **Maintained Accuracy:**
-  - Ensures high-quality answers with accurate validation and formatting.
+  - Despite the token and iteration limitations, careful grouping and context sharing ensure accurate responses.

 ## Limitations
-- The system is still optimized primarily for financial documents.
+- The system is fine-tuned for handling financial documents; additional optimizations may be necessary for other document types.
-- Complex layouts may require additional processing steps.
+- Specific document layouts could require further adjustments to the chunking strategy.

 ## How to Use the Optimized System